The non-profit corporate mission statement of the NLAPW, quoting directly from our Bylaws, reads:

 As a 501(C)(3), the NLAPW is afforded unique opportunities to serve its mission to “encourage, recognize, and promote the production of creative work of professional standard in Art, Letters, and Music, and through outreach activities provide educational, creative, and professional support to members and non-members in these disciplines,” in our times.

 Today, the NLAPW consists of 76 branches, 20 State Associations and many Members-at-Large.
-There are over 1,400 professional women artists, writers, composers, and choreographer members of the League, some in large cities such as New York, Atlanta, the San Francisco Bay area, and Honolulu, and others in rural areas, such as Vermont, the Dakotas and on the Big Island of Hawaii.
+There are over 1,600 professional women artists, writers, composers, and choreographer members of the League, some in large cities such as New York, Atlanta, the San Francisco Bay area, and Honolulu, and others in rural areas, such as Vermont, the Dakotas and in Hawaii.
 From Mississippi Delta public schools to Boca Raton women’s correctional facilities, from Hawaii’s Girls Court to after-school centers in Washington, D.C., Pen Women have experienced first-hand the personal enrichment that comes from arts engagement.

 The NLAPW offers Membership-at-Large, providing women artists in remote areas full membership benefits, as well as associate and student memberships.